How to create a winning marketing plan (with examples)

 See marketing planning in action

-Nearly three in four CMOs use revenue growth to measure success, so it’s no surprise that measuring performance is necessary.
-You established your key metrics in step two, and now it’s time to track and report on them in step eight.
+With nearly three in four CMOs using revenue growth to measure success, tracking performance is a must.
+You set your metrics in step two—now it’s time to see how your efforts are paying off.

 Read: 27 business success metrics you should be tracking